Uganda’s Climate, People, and Cultures

-Bird watching is fantastic all year round but is at its peak between November and April when migrants’ species are present.
+Bird watching on a Uganda Safari is fantastic all year round but is at its peak between November and April when migrants’ species are present.

 People who live in Uganda are some of the friendliest people on the continent.
 Sociable, exuberant extroverts are willing to welcome or help you through your visit fill every corner you may travel.
 According to the UN, the country has the most welcoming refugee policy in the world.

 Welcoming all nationalities is an intrinsic part of the culture, and the people of Uganda are quick to offer smiles to newcomers.
 The people are amazingly friendly!